 If you finished your water activities and you’re unable to get it out of its water lock, you aren’t alone!
 Here are some of the tips that worked for us.

-Before you troubleshoot, make sure that you dry your Fitbit completely by wiping it with a microfiber cloth to soak up any remaining water droplets.
+Before troubleshooting, make sure that you dry your Fitbit completely by wiping it with a microfiber cloth to soak up any remaining water droplets.

 Don’t forget to dry your fingers too!
 And put on lotion after you disable water lock.